-For more than 30 years, Chef Ed Brown has cultivated a culinary prowess by working in some of the most celebrated kitchens in the world.
-His passion and considerable talent have earned him wide acclaim, including numerous New York Times stars and a Michelin star.
-As one of America's leading chefs, his varied experience is synonymous with culinary innovation, quality food and entrepreneurial spirit.
+"Once a chef, always a chef" - for more than 30 years, Chef Ed Brown has cultivated a culinary prowess by working in some of the most celebrated kitchens in the world.
+His passion and talent have earned him wide acclaim, including numerous New York Times stars and a Michelin star.
+His varied experience is synonymous with culinary innovation, quality food and entrepreneurial spirit.

-A 1983 graduate of the prestigious Culinary Institute of America, Brown's professional life began at the New York Times three-star Maurice Restaurant as Sous Chef working beside Chef Christian Delouvrier.
+A graduate of the prestigious Culinary Institute of America, Brown's professional life began at the New York Times three-star Maurice Restaurant as Sous Chef working beside Chef Christian Delouvrier.
 After two years, Brown journeyed to Paris and the kitchen of the famous Michelin three-star Lucas Carton as Chef de Partie Tournant.
-It was during this time that Brown was introduced to the cuisines of the world and the variety of techniques that are still evident in the combinations, flavors and simplicity of his cooking style today.

 In 2008, Brown fulfilled his lifelong dream of owning a restaurant, and opened Eighty One.
 The Upper West Side eatery was an immediate hit and earned a highly coveted Michelin star.
-In March 2010, in light of a tumultuous economy and shifting demands from the neighborhood, Brown made the decision to close the restaurant and pursue other opportunities which included a return to Restaurant Associates as the company's Chef/Innovator and SVP.
-Additionally, in 2009, he created the casual, yet authentic, seafood eatery, Ed's Chowder House.
-In 2015, Brown returned to the US OPEN project where he re- conceptualized ACES by Ed Brown, the premium level seafood restaurant that operates during the 14 days of the annual premier New York event.
+In March 2010, in light of a tumultuous economy, Brown made the decision to close the restaurant and pursue other opportunities that included a return to Restaurant Associates as the company's Chef/Innovator.
+Additionally, in 2009, he created the casual and authentic seafood eatery, Ed's Chowder House.
+In 2015, Brown returned to the US OPEN project where he re- conceptualized ACES by Ed Brown, the premium level seafood restaurant that operates during the 14 days of the annual premier New York event to this day.